decker-edu/decker/resource/level-2.md

-## This is a Level 2 Include
+# This is a Level 2 Include

-Transitive is cool.
+Transitive is so very traditional.

 Course is {{course}}